Manat-S-Brar/Coding_Assignment/C Project(BigInt)/README.md

 But what if we want to store even a bigger integer?

-To solve this problem, I have tried to implement the **BigInt** library which can be used to do basic mathematical operations(addition, subtraction, multiplication, division etc.) on arbitrarily large numbers (theoratically no limit).
+To solve this problem, I have tried to implement the **BigInt** library which can be used to do basic mathematical operations(addition, subtraction, multiplication, division etc.) on arbitrarily large numbers.
 This library can also handle negative integers.

 Some of the applications of **BigInt** :